-Volunteer at the National Ocean Sciences Bowl Finals Competition at the University of Washington May 1-4, 2014
+Volunteer at the Washington Orca Bowl Competition at the University of Washington February 28, 2015

-Washington’s regional Orca Bowl competition and National Ocean Sciences Bowl (NOSB) Finals would not be possible without the generous support and dedication of volunteers.
+Washington’s regional Orca Bowl competition would not be possible without the generous support and dedication of volunteers.
 Each year, over 100 people come together to run each exciting and dynamic competition, helping to engage and inspire high school students in the ocean sciences.

-Volunteers are needed to set up competition rooms on Friday, May 2 and during the competition on Saturday and Sunday, May 3 & 4.
+We need volunteers like you to help us host the 18th annual Orca Bowl Competition.
+Volunteers are needed to set up competition rooms on Friday, February 27th and during the competition on Saturday, February 28th.

 Competition Officials — Help to judge/facilitate the team competition rooms, serving as moderators, timekeepers, rules judges, scorekeepers, science judges and room runners.
 Competition officials are required to attend at least two trainings prior to the event, and be available for the entirety of the competition day.
 More information on responsibilities of these positions is available online.